Monitoring county councils on conflicts of interests and incompatibilities (2008)

+This project proposal aimed at addressing the issue of the fight against corruption by the civil society after accession, with a particular focus on conflicts of interests and incompatibilities.
+Conflicts of interest and incompatibilities lie at the heart of corruption as the latter is based on the infringement of the public interests and of the requirements of public office for goals regarding private interests and private positions.
+Members of 9 local county councils and 32 presidents of local county councils were scrutinized for conflicts of interests and incompatibilities.
+At the end of the project, a report was created underlining the local administration corruption cases.
+The project had an advocacy component aimed at correcting the loopholes in the legislation or in the enforcement of the law.
+The purpose of the project was to monitor officials from a number of county councils and the presidents of all county councils in relation to incompatibilities and conflicts of interests.
+A total of 315 county council members from 9 counties were monitored on the two aspects, out of which 31 did not meet the integrity criteria.
+The situation of county council presidents was also assessed, and in 15 out of the 42 cases the integrity criteria were not met.
 This project was continued before the first direct election of county council presidents, when 150 candidates were verified using the criteria designed for the Coalition for Clean Government project (namely, on corruption, conflicts of interests, political migration and collaboration with the secret police before 1989).
 Out of these, 54 were included on a “black list” for not meeting the integrity requirements imposed.
 In 9 of the counties, candidates appearing on the list of the Coalition lost the elections, even though they were considered favorites in the polls made public during the campaign.
 These 9 counties were Bihor, Bistrita-Nasaud, Botosani, Cluj, Galati, Giurgiu, Mehedinti, Timis si Tulcea.